Mitch Garver Player Props: Rangers vs. White Sox

-On Monday, Mitch Garver (.250 batting average in his past 10 games, with four doubles, a home run, three walks and five RBI) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Tanner Banks.
-First pitch is at 8:10 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Mitch Garver and the Texas Rangers face the Chicago White Sox (who will hand the ball to Dylan Cease) at 8:10 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-2) against the Blue Jays.
+He had a one-hit showing in his previous game (1-for-4) against the White Sox.

 Mitch Garver Game Info & Props vs. the White Sox